Back to Blog

 14

-"Did you apply to other universities?
-Which ones?"
+"Did you apply to other universities?"

 Be honest.
 Explain why you chose this one over others.